ruvnet/SVGart/README.md

 # SVGart
-A collection of SVG images by rUv
+A collection of SVG images by rUv provided under a few open source license.
+Use as you wish.
+Send me a links and I'll include it on this page.

+See complete collection of vector art at http://www.instagram.com/ruv

 Sample